statgenetics/statgen-courses/README.md

 where `<tutorial>` is one of the available tutorials.
 Currently available options are:
 - `igv`, `vat`, `pseq`, `annovar`, `regression`, `popgen`

 `<my-name>` is any (unique) identification of your choice that should not conflict with the choice of another user if you share a computer.
 If you have your unique Linux user accounts, you can use `--my-name $USER`.
+When you are done with the tutorial just type `exit` to exit.

 ## Run tutorials via JupyterHub server